Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The biggest drawback of this deal is that most of the hotels that are 5,000 Hilton points a night are in either Eastern Europe or scattered throughout Southern Asia.
 So you’re probably more likely to get more use out of the 10,000 point per night locations, which can still be a great deal.

 Note: Hilton calculates the 5th free night based on the average cost of all 5 nights.
 So if you book a 5-night+ stay that combines peak and off-peak prices for your award stay, your discount could be more or less than one 5th of the total price.

 9. Take Advantage of a Transfer Bonus

 AMEX Membership Rewards regularly runs transfer bonus promotions with their partners.
-For example, there was a recent 25% transfer bonus to Flying Blue.
+For example, in the past there was a 25% transfer bonus to Flying Blue.
 So for every 1,000 AMEX Membership Rewards points you’ll get 1,250 Flying Blue miles.